 3. Can Pay Off Any Existing Home Loans

-Since it is a loan advance, a reverse mortgage typically only needs to be paid off the loan when you or your heirs decide to sell the property.
 If the home’s value ends up lower than the amount you received through the reverse mortgage, you will be protected.
 Home prices can fall, or the value of the neighborhood could go down.
-So in a worst-case scenario, (and in most cases) you don’t have to worry about your heirs having to pay off the extra amount at all.
+So in a worst-case scenario, you don’t have to worry about your heirs having to pay off the extra amount at all.
+This is the beauty of reverse mortgages being non-recourse.

 Cons of Reverse Mortgages